War of the Austrian Succession: Background

-Military overview and strategies
+Strategies

-The war consisted of four primary theatres, Central Europe, Italy, the Austrian Netherlands and the seas, which can be divided into three separate but connected conflicts.
-The first involved Prussia and Austria in the Silesian Wars; in the second, Austria and Sardinia defeated Spanish attempts to regain territories in Northern Italy, while the third featured an increasingly global contest between Britain and France.
+On land, the fighting focused on three main theatres; Central Europe, Italy, and the Austrian Netherlands, along with a wider naval conflict.
+The war itself can be divided into three separate but connected conflicts, the first being the Silesian Wars between Prussia and Austria.
+In the second, Austria and Sardinia defeated Spanish attacks in Northern Italy, while the third featured an increasingly global contest between Britain and France.
 In the end, French conquest of the Austrian Netherlands gave them clear dominance on land, while Britain's victories at sea cemented its place as the dominant naval power.

-For much of the eighteenth century, French military strategy focused on potential threats on its eastern and northern borders, which required a strong land army.
+For much of the 18th century, French military strategy focused on potential threats on its eastern and northern borders, which required a strong land army.
 Its colonies were left to fend for themselves, or given minimal resources, anticipating they would likely be lost anyway.
-This strategy was driven by a combination of geography, and the superiority of the British navy, which made it difficult for the French navy to provide significant supplies and support to French colonies.
+This strategy was driven by a combination of geography and the superiority of the British navy, which made it difficult for the French navy to provide significant supplies and support to French colonies.
 The expectation was military victory in Europe would compensate for any colonial losses; in 1748, France recovered possessions like Louisbourg, in return for withdrawing from the Austrian Netherlands.

-The British tried to avoid large-scale commitments of troops on the Continent.
+The British, as a matter of policy, tried to avoid large-scale commitments of troops on the Continent.
 They sought to offset the disadvantage this created in Europe by allying themselves with one or more Continental powers whose interests were antithetical to those of their enemies, particularly France.
 In the War of the Austrian Succession, the British were allied with Austria; by the time of the Seven Years' War, they were allied with its enemy, Prussia.
 In contrast to France, once Britain became engaged in the war, it took advantage of the Royal Navy to expand it into the colonies.
 The British pursued a dual strategy of naval blockade and bombardment of enemy ports, and also utilized their ability to move troops by sea to the utmost.
 They would harass enemy shipping and attack enemy outposts, frequently using colonists from nearby British colonies in the effort.
 This plan worked better in North America than in Europe, but set the stage for the Seven Years' War.